pedroslp/pedroslp/README.md

 - 👨🏻‍💻 I’m currently working on **Agile Applications**

-- 🌱 I’m currently learning **react and after that, learn node js.
+- 🌱 I’m currently learning **react and after that, learn node js...
 But I don’t close doors to learn other things 😉**

 - 👨🏻‍💻 Also I’m currently working on **OpositApp (companies web - currently on development)**